Sasho80/2.1.Simple-Calculation/README.md

 10.Problem: Converter – from Radians to Degrees
 Write a program, that reads an angle in radians (rad) and converts it to degrees (deg).
 Look for a proper formula on the Internet.
 The number π in C# programs is available through Math.PI.
-Round the result to the nearest integer using the Math.Round(…) method.
+Round the result to the nearest integer using the function <cmath>,which is located in the <cmath> library.

 Sample Input and Output
-Input Output

 Input  Output Input  Output
 3.1416 180    0.7854 45
 6.2832 360    0.5236 30